VVVVISE/LEGOJS/README.md

 1, Oct.
 2024
 VVVVISE / Susumu Fujii - Usualy known as suji(i)

+## About changes to product names

+### Due to concerns about trademark issues, LEGOJS plans to change its name in the near future.

 ## On Going Project

 ### This project is currently being developed as a prototype for LEGOJS